Land Rover Defender

 - Neither cheap to buy or run

-It’ll carry you, your passengers and your luggage across inhospitable terrain to almost any destination in the world.
-What's more, you can buy it in almost any body style - from a pick-up, a double cab to a fully fitted ambulance.
+It'll carry you, your passengers and your luggage across inhospitable terrain to almost any destination in the world.
+What's more, you can buy it in almost any body style: from a pickup to a double cab to a fully fitted ambulance.
 You'd never describe the Defender as luxurious, nor is it easy or relaxing to drive.
-Despite its practicality, it's not a particularly sensible family car either, as there are no airbags and it's very noisy on long journeys.
-Two models are available: the four-seat, three-door 90, or the seven-seat, five-door 110.
+Despite its practicality, it's not a particularly sensible family car, either, as there are no airbags and it's very noisy on long journeys.
+Three models are available: the four-seat, three-door 90, the seven-seat, five-door 110 and the even larger 130.